Ray Seol

 • Interactive jazz project Seu Aprendiz was ranked No. 1 on the Roots Music Report’s Top 50 World Song Chart and No. 2 on the North American College and Community Radio Chart (2021)

-• Performances with prominent jazz musicians including Marta Gomez, Art Hirahara, Takuya Kuroda, Jason Moran, and Scott Robinson
+• Performances with prominent jazz musicians, including Marta Gómez, Art Hirahara, Takuya Kuroda, Jason Moran, and Scott Robinson

 • Professional experiences in the entertainment and music technology industries